World Combat Games

-The World Combat Games is an international multi-sport event featuring combat sports and martial arts.
-The games were founded by SportAccord (now known as the Global Association of International Sports Federations) as a way of bringing various martial arts and combative sports to an international audience.
-The World Combat Games are also accompanied by a cultural program that reflects the ancient traditions and values of martial arts as well as their contribution to modern society.
+The World Combat Games (GAISF World Combat Games / SportAccord World Combat Games) is an international multi-sport event featuring combat sports and martial arts.
+The games were founded by Global Association of International Sports Federations (GAISF), now known as SportAccord, as a way of bringing various martial arts and combative sports to an international audience.
+The World Combat Games are also accompanied by a cultural program that reflects the ancient traditions and values of martial arts, as well as their contribution to modern society.
 The games are recognised by the International Olympic Committee.

+In 2019, it was announced the World Combat Games would be held quadrennially.
+The host and venue for the 2027 World Combat Games has not been announced.